 Set in 1979 in the California coastal town of Santa Barbara, a single mother (Annette Bening) struggles to raise her 15 year old son (Lucas Jade Zumann).
 To help understand her son better she enlists the aid of two boarders: a punk rocker (Greta Gerwig) and a handyman (Billy Crudup) as well as her son's older best friend (Elle Fanning).
 This autobiographical piece was written and directed by Mike Mills whose BEGINNERS guided Christopher Plummer to an Oscar and he may well accomplish the same thing with Bening here.
 Whereas BEGINNERS focused on his father's coming out late in life, in 20TH CENTURY WOMEN Mills focuses on his non-conformist mother who is more conventional than she thinks.
 It is not a film that is heavy on plot, rather it's a series of moments which when accumulated provide a rich coming of age story that is both humorous and poignant.
 I'm probably doing the film a disservice by making it sound heavy handed when it's anything but.
 Once again Bening proves what a marvelous actress she is.
 Her face is a road map of thoughts and emotions without going all actress-y on us.
 All she has to do is think it and we go, "a-ha!".
 Highly recommended.
 With Alison Elliott.

 A family finds their quiet suburban home invaded by three escaped convicts.
 The leader (Humphrey Bogart) plans to only stay until some needed money is received from his girlfriend but she never arrives and the longer they stay, the chances for discovery increases.
 Based on the play by Joseph Hayes which was based on his novel of the same name and he does screenplay duties here.
 Directed by William Wyler, it's an efficient thriller as long as it remains in the confines of the family home and the tension is contained.
 The scenes outside the home (like the police scenes) are pretty flat.
 But the film suffers from Wyler's "good taste".
 The film really needs the visceral punch of a Sam Fuller or Nick Ray who would bring an edgy pulp to the proceedings.
 Bogart is fine, his character resembles his Duke Mantee from almost 20 years earlier but Fredric March as the patriarch seems miscast.
 You can never quite believe his domesticated rage at his situation.
 Remade in 1990 by Michael Cimino.
-With Arthur Kennedy, Gig Young, Martha Scott, Mary Murphy, Richard Eyer, Beverly Garland and Robert Middleton who overdoes his loose cannon brute.
+With Arthur Kennedy, Gig Young, Martha Scott, Mary Murphy, Richard Eyer, Dewey Martin, Beverly Garland and Robert Middleton who overdoes his loose cannon brute.